 Which is cheaper?

-Usually a sofa bed, since the construction is simpler.
+Usually a sofa bed, because the construction is often simpler.

 Which works better in a tight room?

-Usually a sofa bed, especially when front clearance is limited.
+Usually a sofa bed or another small-room-friendly convertible design, especially when front clearance is limited.

 Is firmer always better for back support?